HelloDearSir/xboxoriginalapi/README.md

-The xbox API uses NodeJS as the backend with JSON frontend is html and tailwind web crawler to get the data and store
+The xbox API uses NodeJS as the backend with JSON frontend is html and tailwind web crawler to get the data and store need useful information sites